FlagOpen/FlagAttention/README.md

 [中文版](./README_cn.md)

 FlagAttention is a project for memory-efficient attention operators implemented in the Triton language.
-It is inspired by [FlashAttention](https://arxiv.org/abs/2205.14135) and [FlahAttention v2](https://tridao.me/publications/flash2/flash2.pdf) and extends them to satisfy the needs for research on large language modeling.
+It is inspired by [FlashAttention](https://arxiv.org/abs/2205.14135) and [FlashAttention v2](https://tridao.me/publications/flash2/flash2.pdf) and extends them to satisfy the needs for research on large language modeling.
 FlashAttention and FlashAttention-2 save memory footprint and traffic to improve memory efficiency, but to modify them and add more options and functionalities requires precision in cuda programming.
 Thus, Flag Attention is implemented in the Triton language, which is easier to use to write custom GPU kernels.

 The operators provided by FlagAttention is memory-efficient and fasts fast, like FlashAttention, which scales large language models to longer sequences.
 As a out-of-the-box collection of efficient  attention operators, FlagAttention balances efficiency and generality.
-FlagAttention makes extensions to the basic functionalites rather than tailor an operaor for every detail of a specific model.
-PiecewiseAttention is currently used for inference in the Aquila 33B model, but it can also be used by other models.
+FlagAttention makes extensions to the basic functionalities rather than tailor an operator for every detail of a specific model.
+PiecewiseAttention is currently used for inference in the [Aquila 33B](https://github.com/FlagAI-Open/Aquila2) model, but it can also be used by other models.

 When further customization is needed, FlagAttention can also a reference or starting point.

-## Installation

 ## Requirements